hpcc-systems/Tombolo/docs/docs/Install/Local.md

 CLIENT_ID={your azure client ID}
 ```

-Save the copied file as '.env', deleting the .sample extension
+Save the file when finished.

 ### Client

-<strong>Make a copy .env.sample filein the client-reactjs folder</strong> in your preferred text or code editor and set the following variables
+From the root directory of your git installation, navigate to the Tombolo Folder, and then the Client-reactjs folder, and create a new .env file.
+Paste the code below and set your variables accordingly.

 ```bash
 PORT=3001